-i.
-Property held in joint tenancy, pensions, annuities, RRSPs, RRIFs Let us first look at joint property and pensions, annuities and similar plans and then look at life insurance.259 Joint property, pensions, annuities, registered retirement savings plans, and registered retirement income funds usually represent assets of significant value and, therefore, must be included in the accounting if the principle of equal sharing of property acquired during marriage is to be served.
+Let us first look at joint property and pensions, annuities and similar plans and then look at life insurance.259 Joint property, pensions, annuities, registered retirement savings plans, and registered retirement income funds usually represent assets of significant value and, therefore, must be included in the accounting if the principle of equal sharing of property acquired during marriage is to be served.
 That principle is defeated if the surviving spouse receives all the property that passes by to the surviving spouse outside of the estate plus one-half of the remaining assets of the spouses that are not exempt from sharing.
-This amounts to an unprincipled infringement of testamentary capacity because it effectively deprives the surviving spouse of bequeathing his or her share of that matrimonial property.260 The fact of death should not be an invitation to exclude what would otherwise have been property available for distribution.
-It also confuses the principles that are reflected in the MPA and the Family Relief Act.
-Since both will be available to the surviving spouse there is no need to design the MPA to serve the purposes of the Family Relief Act.
+This amounts to an unprincipled infringement of testamentary capacity because it effectively deprives the surviving spouse of family relief.